 - A City of Neighborhoods

-- A City Bolstered by Downtown and the Complementary District
+- A City Bolstered by Downtown and Complementary Districts

 - A City Influenced by our Mountains, Parks, Trails, and Open Space